geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 Step 3: Log into the server and run GEOS-Chem
 ---------------------------------------------

-Select your instance, click on the "Connect" button near the blue "Launch Instance" button, then you should see this page:
+Select your instance, click on the "Connect" button (shown in the above figure) near the blue "Launch Instance" button, then you should see this instruction page:

 .. figure:: img/connect_instruction.png
   :width: 500 px